informationretrieval19/SimpsonsSearch/README.md

 -------------------------------------

-Alternativ: manuelles Deployment
+alternatively: manual deployment

 - clone rep
 	git clone https://github.com/informationretrieval19/SimpsonsSearch.git

-- benötigt wird .net core Runtime um Anwendung auszuführen
+- .net core Runtime is needed to run the application

-	- version 2.1.505 wird benötigt
+	- version 2.1.505 is needed
-	- diesem guide folgen zur installation der runtime: https://dotnet.microsoft.com/download/linux-package-manager/ubuntu18-04/runtime-2.1.5
+	- follow this guide for the installation of the runtime: https://dotnet.microsoft.com/download/linux-package-manager/ubuntu18-04/runtime-2.1.5

 - start application